• Skip to primary navigation

 • Mediterranean Salad

-• Skinny Roasted Greek Bowl
+• Roasted Greek Bowl

 • Mediterranean Vegan Quiche

-• Skinny Greek Wrap Sandwich
+• Greek Wrap Sandwich

-• Skinny Greek Veggie Pasta Salad
+• Greek Veggie Pasta Salad

 So, if you love tangy tofu, add a little tofu feta cheese to your next salad or entree!